VedPanse/Cognitio/README.md

 - **Custom Quizzes**: Input any subject or topic and get AI-generated quiz questions tailored to that subject.
 - **Document-Based Quizzes**: Upload a document and the app will generate questions based on its content.
-- **AI-Powered Grading**: Unlike most quiz apps, Cognitio grades both multiple-choice and long-answer questions.
+- **AI-Powered Grading**: Unlike most quiz apps, Cognitio grades multiple-choice, short-answer, and long-answer questions.
 - **Cross-Platform Support**: Works seamlessly on Android and Desktop platforms (Windows & macOS).
 - **Easy-to-Use Interface**: Simple design and user-friendly navigation for a smooth experience.